Sartaj-Alam-Pritom/Blood-Donation-Management-App/README.md

 ## License

-This project is licensed under the **MIT License**.
+This project is owned solely by **Md.
+Sartaj Alam Pritom**.
-You are free to use, modify, and distribute the app, provided proper credit is given to the original developer.
+You are not permitted to copy, modify, or distribute this project without the explicit permission of the owner.

+All rights reserved © **Md.
+Sartaj Alam Pritom**

 ---